microsoft/FluidFramework/examples/hosts/app-integration/external-data/README.md

 Find the details of the API in the [Customer Service README](./src/mock-customer-service/README.md).

-**Fluid Service**
+### Fluid Service

-_Driver Layer_
+#### Driver Layer

-The driver layer section is internal facing and anyone implementing this pattern need not be concerned with this.
-The changes in the driver layer are a new (and still under construction) `broadcast-signal` endpoint and the logic to relay the signal to the correct Fluid container when called.
+The `broadcast-signal` endpoint is new and still under construction.
+We will update it here once it is available to use.
+The fact that it lives in the driver layer should not be of concern to the implementer of this pattern.

 1. POST `/broadcast-signal`.
 Required body parameters: `containerUrl` (string), `externalTaskListId` (string), `taskData`(ITaskData).
 On receiving this, the driver will broadcast a signal of `SignalType.RuntimeSignal` to the clients to alert them of an upstream change.
 This endpoint is called by the Customer Service to let the Fluid service know that there has been a change in the data.
 The body must contain the `conainerUrl` that is composed ot the `socketStreamUrl`, the `containerId` (sometimes known as the documentId), and the tenantId.
 In this way, it "echoes" the webhook from the External Data Service to the Customer Service.
 It is called by the Customer Service when it needs to notify the Fluid Clients that there has been a change to the data.

 This example uses the example tinylicious driver to stub out what changes will be necessary in the odsp-driver.
 The prototype of the full signal and driver flow can be seen in this [`dev/external-data-prototyping` branch to main comparison](https://github.com/microsoft/FluidFramework/compare/main...dev/external-data-prototyping).

-_Fluid Client_
+#### Fluid Client

 On receiving the signal, the clients (or elected leader client) can then send a fetch call to retrieve the information and display it to screen by making a call to the external data server's GET `/fetch-tasks` endpoint.